Wentz vs. Goff: The highs, lows and future of the NFL's top young QB rivalry

-There was no doubt that Jared Goff and Carson Wentz would be taken with the top picks in the 2016 NFL draft, the only question was which quarterback would be selected first.
+There was no doubt that Jared Goff and Carson Wentz would be taken with the top picks in the 2016 NFL draft -- the only question was which quarterback would be selected first.

 Initially, the Rams weren’t in position for either quarterback, with the 15th overall pick.